Chalitpong Jantakul: International career

 After defeating Palestine in the 1st preliminary round of the qualifiers for the 2012 London Olympics men's football tournament on penalties, the Thai national football team was disqualified for fielding an ineligible player, Jantakul, in the first leg.
 He had received a one-match suspension from the 2008 AFC U-19 Championship, and although he was listed as part of the team for the 2010 Asian Games men's football tournament (and sat out the first game as per the suspension), it was deemed that he had not served his suspension, as the Asian Games tournament was not sanctioned by the AFC.
+The Football Association of Thailand filed a complaint with the Court of Arbitration for Sport, but the complaint was ultimately rejected.